 In most cases, you are not supposed to be worried about the temperature of your computer.
 Barring manufacturing defects, hardware is designed so that its temperature does not exceed maximum operating temperature.
-But even without any hardware fault, overheating can occur due to various software issues, e.g., buggy graphics card driver, misconfigured fan control program, malfunctioning CPU frequency scaling daemon, etc.
+But even without any hardware fault, overheating can occur due to various software issues, e.g., buggy graphics card driver, misconfigured fan control program, malfunctioning CPU frequency scaling daemon, etc. As pointed out by Ben in the comment, another quite common cause for overheating is dust, dirt and debris clogging the cooling system (fan, heat sink and ventilation openings).
+I can imagine this could happen quite often with older hardware.

 Overheating may become serious enough to cause permanent damage on your hardware.
 So watch out for any overheating issue in your system.
 Even better, have temperature monitoring system in place, so that you will be alerted if system temperature suddenly goes up.